Amazon unveils its first smart TVs – coming in October starting at $ 370

 The Amazon Fire TV 4-Series will be available in 43, 50 and 55-inch versions.
 The most affordable model will cost $ 369.99, while the 55-inch TV will have to shell out $ 519.99.
 The Fire TV 4-Series has wider bezels than the Omni TV and does not support webcam connectivity.
 In addition, to launch Alexa on these TVs, you need to press the corresponding button on the remote control.
 While the Fire TV 4-Series supports HLG and HDR10, none of the models in the series offer Dolby Vision.

 Amazon promises to add a smart home control panel to its TV software by the end of the year.
-Fire TV Omni already supports picture-in-picture for testing CCTV cameras.
-In addition, the company is developing new Alexa commands for branded TVs and other Fire TV streaming devices, including the ability to watch videos from TikTok and play TV shows or movies from Netflix.
+Fire TV Omni already supports picture-in-picture functionality for testing CCTV cameras.
+In addition, the company is developing new Alexa commands for branded TVs and other Fire TV streaming devices, including the ability to watch TikTok videos and play TV series or movie from Netflix.

 TVs for Amazon are believed to be manufactured by TCL.
 This was not officially announced, but the panels of the physical connectors of the TCL 6-Series and Fire TV Omni are almost identical, which allows one to make such guesses.
 However, Amazon TVs lag behind TCL’s cutting edge solutions.
 Fire TV, for example, lacks support for 120Hz refresh rates in 4K resolution.